Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Empirical Evaluation

 \textbf{Do we potentially have representation mismatch?} Representation mismatch comes from two sources: model misspecification and poor generalization.
 Model misspecification refers to the insufficient representation power of the function class used to approximate either the transition dynamics (AM), value function (other DM), or state distribution density ratio (in IH).

-Tabular representation for MDP controls for representation mismatch by ensuring adequate function class capacity, as well as zero inherent Bellman error (left branch, Fig \ref{fig:DecisionTree}).
-In such case, we may still suffer from poor generalization without sufficient data coverage, which depends on other factors in the domain settings.
+Having a tabular representation controls for representation mismatch by ensuring adequate function class capacity, as well as zero inherent Bellman error (left branch, Fig \ref{fig:DecisionTree}).
+In such cases, we may still suffer from poor generalization without sufficient data coverage, which depends on other factors in the domain settings.